This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Humidity

-While misting is commonly believed to be a solution to low humidity levels, relative humidity is the air’s ability to hold water vapor at a given temperature, so adding water droplets serves little purpose.
+While misting is commonly believed to be a solution to low humidity levels, relative humidity is the air’s ability to hold water vapor at a given temperature.
+Hence, adding water droplets serves little purpose.
 Misting also increases the likelihood of foliar leaf spot diseases.

 A better option is to invest in a room humidifier.
 Note that alternative methods of clumping plants together and placing water in trays filled with LECA make little difference to plants requiring a humidity level above 60% RH.